-As a physician traveler, I have put a lot of researched effort into how to reduce my jet lag over the years.
-Here is my current personal approach for distant trips where jet lag will be an issue:
+As a retired physician traveler, I have put a lot of researched effort into how to reduce my jet lag over the years.
+And recently I’ve found two great new tools that have made a big difference for me – Pycnogenol and the Timeshifter app.
+Here is the approach I personally use to reduce jet lag on those long haul trips I so love.

 Pycnogenol is a natural extract from the French Maritime Pine Bark Tree.
 Research has shown that taking pycnogenol for 7 consecutive days – starting two days before your trip – can reduce jet lag symptoms by up to 50%.
 The recommended dose from this study is 50mg three times daily.
 I have personally found that Pycnogenol is indeed helpful, and it’s now part of my regular jet lag reduction regimen.